Simula Research Laboratory /

 The manpage of Try-Hard contains details and further examples:

-man Try-Hard
+man try-hard

 Random-Sleep waits for a random time, selected from a given interval, with support for fractional seconds.

-Example to wait between 0.5 and 299.5 seconds:
+Wait between 0.5 and 299.5 seconds:

 random-sleep 0.5 299.5 && echo "Finished waiting!"